What Color is Your Privlege?

 by F. I. Goldhaber

-Four haiku and tanka -- Berries, Truffles, Autumn Harvest, and Portland Diversity -- were among pieces featured at Portland Mall Management Inc. Be Grateful event, with work displayed on signs posted in the transit mall area, (5th and 6th Ave. between Salmon and Burnside).
+Four haiku and tanka — Berries (also viewable as a poetry broadside), Truffles, Autumn Harvest, and Portland Diversity — were among pieces featured at Portland Mall Management Inc. Be Grateful event, with work displayed on signs posted in the transit mall area, (5th and 6th Ave. between Salmon and Burnside).
 Portland Diversity photo by Shawn Norris.

 by F. I. Goldhaber